Bumblebee202111/doubean-public/README.md

     * Search topics across all groups (global)
   * Use the new nullable "edit_time" property of network topics
   * Revert naming conventions to match Douban's standards
+  * Group Detail

-  * Group Detail: Collapse on entrance for the subscribed/favorited group/tab
+    * Collapse on entrance for the subscribed/favorited group/tab
-  * Expand/collapse component: Hide action for short text
-  * Groups: Group/tab/topic shortcuts
+    * Fix group description action overflows
   * Topic content WebView problems

     * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
     * Sometimes topic content fails to be loaded on some low-end or large-screened devices, or of special layout (not sure which sets constraint)
     * LazyLayoutPinnableItem?
     * ...

     * Hide officially-marked unfriendly content by default
     * Support blocking unfriendly content
     * Lists: Reddit-like item expand/collapse
     * Find API for all followed topics (currently unlikely)

+* Expand/collapse component: Hide action for short text

+* Shortcuts

 * Properly show login prompts & normal tips/info